What You Need to Know to Plan a Hawaii Wedding

 Hawaii – The Big Island

 We’re prone to recommend the Big Island above the others for one simple reason: diversity!
 Living up to its name, the Big Island is a massive geographic wonderland, offering splendid white sand beaches, lush tropical rainforests, intense volcanic activity, and even snow-capped mountains, it offers a completely unique Hawaiian experience.
 The Kohala coast offers some of the world’s most exclusive resorts so you can opt for an all inclusive resort wedding, the up-country Waimea area offers rolling hills and ranch style venues, or you can keep it simple with a natural beach setting.
 That being said, it’s also an adventurer’s playground, making for the perfect outdoor playground for you and your wedding party leading up to, and after the big day.

 World-famous for its beaches and marine life, Maui is an excellent choice for a wedding, vacation, or quick tropical getaway.
-While it’s considerably pricier than a trip to the Big Island, Maui won’t disappoint.
-With unbelievable sunsets and stunning natural backdrops, it’s hard to find a bad spot to hold a special occasion.
+While it tends to be pricier than a trip to the Big Island, Maui won’t disappoint.
+With unbelievable sunsets and stunning natural backdrops, it’s easy to become enchanted with the valley isle for hosting a special occasion.

-Home to Honolulu and much of the state’s tourist activity, Oahu is certainly the most obvious and expensive option for a wedding ceremony.
-But those who book a wedding venue here will be rewarded with unbelievable options for catering, music, photography, and a bustling nightlife scene as well as a diverse set of ceremony options, from natural to resort, Oahu has a bit of everything.
+Home to Honolulu and much of the state’s tourist activity, Oahu is one of the more convenient options for a wedding ceremony when you examine the amenities.
+Those who book a wedding venue here will be rewarded with unbelievable options for catering, music, photography, and a bustling nightlife scene as well as a diverse set of ceremony options, from natural to resort, Oahu has a bit of everything.

-Once you’ve settled on an island, your next steps are a bit more difficult.
-In order to start planning your special day together, you’ll need to do the following:
+Once you’ve settled on an island, your next steps are a bit more involved.
+In order to start planning your special day, you’ll need to do the following:

-Each island offers its own strengths and weaknesses when it comes to venue availability, amenities, accommodations, activities, nightlife, art and culture, sightseeing opportunities, and cost.
-Digging into the nitty-gritty in terms of what you really want for a location, wedding packages, and DIY-opportunity is a major undertaking when planning an event like a wedding.
+Each island offers its own strengths and weaknesses when it comes to locations, venue availability, amenities, accommodations, activities, nightlife, sightseeing opportunities, and cost.
+Digging into the nitty-gritty in terms of what you really want for a location, wedding package, and DIY-opportunity is a major undertaking when planning an event like a wedding.
 If you’re having a hard time getting started, start by researching event coordinators (or officiants if you’re going smaller) and find someone who can help you bring your vision to life.
-It’s difficult to bring it all together from afar, so finding a venue with a dedicated wedding event coordinator is a major plus to ensure you’re set to go when the wedding party arrives.
+It’s difficult to bring a destination wedding together from afar, so finding a dedicated wedding event coordinator is a major plus to ensure you’re set to go when the wedding day arrives.

 Set a Budget

 Depending on the venue you select and the size of your event, you can expect to find a wide range of potential costs.
-For couples on a budget, the idea of a dream Hawaii wedding may need to include a smaller guest list or a simple public venue at a beach or park.
-While there are DIY and low-cost, public venues for beachside and waterfront ceremonies, factoring in costs of travel, accommodations, meals, wedding party expenses, and per guest costs is important to ensure your special day stays on track.
-If your budget allows for an event on the luxury side of the spectrum, finding a good wedding planner and working out a budget in advance is a good idea too.
-Setting expectations and a solid budget will help you avoid surprises, and it’s certainly an important factor to keep in mind as you choose venues and plan your event.
+For couples on a budget, the idea of a dream Hawaii wedding may need to include a smaller guest list or a simple public venue for the ceremony.
+You must also remember to factor in costs of travel, accommodations, meals, wedding party expenses, and per guest costs to ensure your special day stays on track.
+If your budget allows for an event on the luxury side of the spectrum, finding a good wedding planner and working out a budget in advance is still a good idea.
+Setting expectations and a solid budget up front will help you avoid surprises, and it’s certainly an important factor to keep in mind as you choose venues and plan your event.

 Marriage Licensing in Hawaii

-As with every state in the union, marriage licensing in Hawaii is pretty straightforward as long as you have your proverbial ducks in a row.
+Marriage licensing in Hawaii is pretty straightforward as long as you have your proverbial nene (Hawaiian geese) in a row.
 Aside from the ceremony itself, you’ll want to plan a visit to the local courthouse and apply for a marriage license online ahead of time.
 More information is available here.